jonatas/ideia.me/_posts/2024-07-04-my-first-contribution-to-rubygems.md

  "..."]
 ```

-You can also check the counter version by version:
+You can also combine the counter version by version in a single query:

 ```ruby
 Rubygem